ifreund/waylock/README.md

 particular, the screenlocker crashing does not cause the session to be unlocked.

 In addition, waylock has been entirely rewritten since version 0.3 for security and simplicity.
-It now benefits from everything I've learned about working with Wayland and programming in general over the past few years working on [river](https://github.com/riverwm/river).
+It now benefits from everything I've learned about Wayland and programming in general over the past few years working on [river](https://github.com/riverwm/river).

 ## Building